ciren/cilib/docs/basics/fit.md

 ## The Fit Type

 In the past we have seen `Feasible` and `Infeasible`.
-But, you might have noticed, there is a third type, `Adjusted`.
+You might have noticed, there is a third type, `Adjusted`.
 These types used to indicate information about a possible solution.

 ```scala